Multi-Cloud Blog

 CSBs serve to reduce the barriers to adopting, managing, and customizing services in the cloud because they fill in gaps in knowledge and skills.
 Of note, brokers are often hired to evaluate services from different vendors and provide the customer with information about how to use cloud services to power digital innovation.
 Once the research is complete, the broker presents the customer with a list of recommended vendors along with a comparison of service features, cost breakdowns, SLAs, and other criteria.
 In this way, the broker’s tool kit and expertise fosters objective, accurate, and informed decision making.

-Negotiating on Behalf of the Customer
+2. Negotiating cloud service contracts on behalf of the customer

 Cloud brokers may sometimes be given the rights to negotiate contracts with cloud service providers on behalf of the client.
 In such cases, the broker is given the authority to contract services across several vendors which can be an excellent strategy to keep costs low.
 In addition, CSBs typically have pre-existing relationships with a number of vendors, and in some cases even have predetermined contracts, which helps to speed up the vendor acquisition process.
 This benefit is usually most common in the case of cloud aggregators.

-CSBs can help eliminate redundancies, optimize resource utilization, allow the IT organization to gain control of cloud consumption costs.
+Cloud brokerages can help eliminate redundancies, optimize resource utilization, allow the IT organization to gain control of cloud consumption costs.
 Furthermore, having a real-time unified view of on-premise and public cloud resources also helps the organization to cut down on errors relating to managing multiple cloud platforms across the organization.

-Reining in “Shadow IT”
+4. Reining in “shadow IT”

 CSBs reduce the risk of migrating security services to the cloud by vetting vendors to ensure they meet robust security standards.
 This is especially critical in highly regulated industries such as healthcare and financial services where data protection is paramount.
 Here, the broker automates cloud governance and compliance along with a single view to manage risk across the enterprise environment.

-Overall, CSBs enable the secure migration of data, apps, and infrastructure components between public clouds and private data centers including Amazon Web Services™ and Microsoft® Azure public clouds.
+Overall, CSBs enable the secure migration of data, apps, and infrastructure components between public clouds and private data centers including Amazon Web Services and Microsoft® Azure public clouds.

 A trusted cloud services broker should enable you to govern your cloud without disrupting innovation by: